tangjian234/Web_django/Note/ML_Amazon_product/ML_Amazon_product_adviser_chat_bot.md

            1. most / least .
         1. How does the trend increase and decrease over the year. (trended analysis .)
       1.

+### Research new product example

+#### Amazon microphone

+- What is the key aspects of amazon microphone : key words .
+- what is key sub Category?
+  step 1 : best ranking article in on the topic - lapel vs shotgun : - PC stand along.
+  Expected outcome:

+- Excellent shopping experience.
+- Just speak loud and clear.
+Never get yourself muffled.
+- Maybe because of too small voice instead of the microphone.

 ### UI for the amazon :